PKay3988/petpassport/README.md

-# Getting Started with FeedMeSeymore
+# Getting Started with Pet Passport

 _This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._

 ## About

-FeedMeSeymore is an app to help you stay on track with keeping your plants alive!
-With these tips, encouragement, and scheduled watering reminders, your plants have never looked better!
+Pet Passport is an app to help you stay on track with keeping your pets healthy & thriving!
+With these tips, encouragement, and reminders, your pets have never been better!

 ![UF](photos/UFPhoto.png)

 ### _Features_

-- Ability to add a new plant, edit, and delete it
+- Ability to create user profiles
-- Ability to add a new group, edit, and delete it
+- Ability to add a new pet, edit, and delete it
-- Ability to add or remove a plant from a group
+- Ability to store pet vital information
-- Ability to add, edit, and delete users
+- Ability to learn about local pet resources
-- Ability to set reminders to water a plant
+- Ability to make and interact with new pet friends!
-- Ability to send reminders to water to text or email
-- Ability to add or remove a photo of a plant
-- Ability to list all plants by location and know how long it has been since a plant was last watered

 ## Setup